 In a press release, spokespeople for Zwinky pointed out the ability to create a new personality, try out new fashion trends or "make themselves hipper, trendier or more glamorous" as a positive aspect of the service.
 The release was also very straightforward about the fact that users could create Zwinkies that looked nothing like themselves in real life.
 Critics, on the other hand, point out that sites like Zwinky place too much emphasis on consumerism and attempt to suck users in instead of teaching them real world values.
 Regardless of that debate, Zwinky had 16 million unique members as of August 2008, and the service has added Zwinky Cuties, another virtual world marketed toward younger girls, to its roster.

-For more information about social networking and other related topics, follow the links on the next page.
+For more information about social networking and other related topics, follow the links below.